Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 The main difference between adult aphasia and childhood aphasia is that aphasia in children is usually congenital.

-This is why speech therapy exercises for stroke patients often revolve around addressing aphasia.
+This is why speech therapy exercises for stroke recovery often revolve around addressing aphasia.

-Whether you acquire aphasia as an adult or have had it since childhood, there are ways to manage it.
+Whether you acquired aphasia as an adult or have had it since childhood, there are ways to manage it.

 How To Communicate With An Adult With Aphasia

-Whether you have aphasia or you know someone who has aphasia, there are things you can do to help support effective communication between you.
+Whether you have aphasia yourself or know someone with the condition, there are steps you can take to support effective communication.

-These tips can also be helpful even if nobody in the conversation has aphasia—effective conversation is something that anyone can strive for.
+These tips are helpful even if nobody in the conversation has aphasia; effective conversation is something that anyone can strive for.

-This is because aphasia might make it harder for them to understand you, or they might miss what you’re saying if they don’t know you’re trying to talk to them.
+This is important because aphasia often makes it harder for them to understand you, or they might miss what you’re saying if they don’t realize you’re trying to talk to them.

 Body language is often helpful in emphasizing the things you are saying and can be a powerful tool in getting your point across, which makes it easier for others to understand you.